UPPMAX/R-matlab-julia-HPC/docs-mk/r/intro/README.md

 ![The R logo](r_logo_50.png)

-???- question "Prefer this session as video?"
+???- note "Prefer this session as video?"
     See [this YouTube video](https://youtu.be/N-TRzv9LdF4)
     to see this session as a video.